-After marrying then-pregnant Anne Boleyn and being excommunicated by the pope, Henry took on Thomas Cromwell as his minister and longtime partner in crime.
+After marrying then-pregnant Anne Boleyn and being excommunicated by the Pope, Henry took on Thomas Cromwell as his minister and longtime partner in crime.
 Cromwell soon convinced him that breaking with Rome would be in the empire’s best interest.
-With Henry as its Supreme Head, the Church of England disbanded and dissolved the assets of 800 monasteries in the next few years, providing an influx of treasures for the crown and prime land for gentry and churches to purchase.
+With Henry as its Supreme Head, the Church of England disbanded and dissolved the assets of hundreds of monasteries in the next few years, providing an influx of treasures for the Crown and prime land for gentry and churches to purchase.
 Nevertheless, Henry himself remained faithful to most of Catholicism’s tenets (except submitting to the Pope), despite growing Protestantism in England and at court.

-Henry VIII became known as "The Father of the English Navy" thanks to his enormous investment in developing the royal fleet.
+Henry VIII became known as "the father of the Royal Navy" thanks to his enormous investment in developing the royal fleet.
 In his 37-year reign, he increased the number of royal warships from five to around 50, refitted others with new guns, established the Navy Board, and created the first British naval dock at Portsmouth.

-Henry and his wives Jane Seymour, Catherine of Aragon, Anne Boleyn, Catherine Parr, Anna of Cleves, and Catherine Howard were all cousins by different degrees, each being descended from King Edward I.
+Henry VIII and his wives Jane Seymour, Catherine of Aragon, Anne Boleyn, Catherine Parr, Anne of Cleves, and Catherine Howard were all cousins by different degrees, each being descended from King Edward I.

-Prior to becoming queens, Anne Boleyn, Jane Seymour, and Catherine Howard had all served as ladies in waiting to the queen, i.e. each other.
+Prior to marrying Henry VIII, Anne Boleyn, Jane Seymour, and Catherine Howard had all served as ladies in waiting to the queen, i.e. each other.

 The later period of Henry’s reign saw the king becoming increasingly paranoid.
-(Some scientists have theorized that traumatic brain injuries may have contributed to his bizarre behavior as he aged.)
+(Some scientists have theorized that traumatic brain injuries from a jousting accident may have contributed to his bizarre behavior as he aged.)
 During that time, he sentenced an unusually large number of people to imprisonment in the Tower of London or to death, typically by beheading.
-According to some estimates, 72,000 people were executed during his reign.
+According to some estimates, upwards of 72,000 people were executed during his reign.

 For many years, Thomas Cromwell was Henry’s ruthless right hand (and a bit of a party animal himself), but not even he was immune to Henry's temper.
 When Cromwell, aiming to build up relations with the German Protestant alliance, set up Henry’s marriage to the German princess Anne of Cleves, the marriage was so disastrous that it ended in annulment just a few months later.
 As punishment for the bad match, Cromwell was executed for treason.

-Unlike Henry VII, Henry VIII “loved to spend money,” according to the UK’s National Archives, and he dished it out in huge sums for ordnance, armor, and “extravagant displays of wealth.”
+Unlike Henry VII, Henry VIII “loved to spend money,” according to the UK’s National Archives.
+He dished it out in huge sums for ordnance, armor, and “extravagant displays of wealth.”
 He worked to make sure money kept flowing in, too; before dissolving England’s monasteries, Henry commissioned the document Valor Ecclesiasticus, which outlined the expected income from the process ahead.

 Many moral figures took issue with the royal gambling scene, however, and Henry attempted to make concessions to this group on several occasions.
 For example, in 1541, Weir explains, "Henry himself forbade anyone with an income of less than £20 to 'play any game for money,' making it clear he preferred such people to practice archery."